ZachatorCodes/id-tech-wrap-up/README.md

 # iD Tech Wrap Up Generator

-iD Tech Wrap Up Generator is a simple React application created to generate the wrap ups at the end of iD Tech online private lessons.
-The generator can be used for both new and returning students, and automatically creates the wrap up based on provided information.
+iD Tech Wrap Up Generator is a simple React application created to generate the wrap-ups at the end of iD Tech online private lessons.
+The generator can be used for both new and returning students, and automatically generates the wrap-up based on provided information.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).